Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training: Knowledge Enhanced LMs

-REALM \cite{guu2020realm} introduced a way to build more interpretable language models using a retrieve and read paradigm.
-It uses two corpora for pre-training -- retrieval corpus and pre-training corpus.
-During pre-training, a sentence is selected at random from the pre-training corpus, a random word or salient span (dates and entities) is masked in this sentence, then using a joint representation of the masked sentence and each of the documents in the retrieval corpus, the masked word is predicted.
-In the finetuning stage, the model is provided with a query/question as input in place of masked sentence from the pre-training corpora, retrieves a small set of documents from the retrieval corpus based on the vector similarity and selects a span of text from the retrieved documents as the answer.
-A similar system RAG \cite{lewis2020retrieval} uses the same paradigm but generates the answer from the representation of the selected documents instead of selecting a span verbatim even during finetuning.
-We merge sentences in the KELM corpus by subject entities to create 5722974 documents and then replace/augment the retrieval corpus in REALM with these synthetic documents.
-KELM Corpus has $\sim$286M words as compared to English Wikipedia which has $\sim$2B words.
+REALM is a retrieval-based language model and uses two corpora for pre-training--a retrieval corpus and a pre-training corpus.
+During pre-training, a sentence is selected at random from the pre-training corpus and a random word or salient span (dates and entities) is masked in this sentence.
+Then using a joint representation of the masked sentence and each of the documents in the retrieval corpus, the masked word is predicted.
+In the finetuning stage, the model is provided with a query/question as input in place of masked sentence from the pre-training corpora.
+It retrieves a small set of documents from the retrieval corpus based on the vector similarity of the query and document representation and then selects a span of text from the retrieved documents as the answer.